mohuls/flask-gunicorn/README.md

 ##  Installing Python (Local & Remote)
 **Note:** The python version to be installed depend on the version that require the application.
 We can install multiple version of python and switch back to specific verion for our specific python version.

+0. `$ pyenv install --list` to see all the available python version.
 1. `$ pyenv install x.x.x` to install the needed version.
 We can install multiple versions.
 We can activate specific version when we need to create a virtual environment for a specific application.
 2. `$ pyenv versions` to see installed/available version to activate.
 3. `$ pyenv global x.x.x` to activate a specific python version locally.